Get the Party Started: Critical response

 AllMusic highlighted the song and added: "This record bubbles over with imagination, as hooky pop songs like the title track rub shoulders with glitzy dancefloor anthems like "Get the Party Started."
 Jim Farber was favorable: "The single "Get the Party Started" has the tricky synth hook of a perfect new-wave hit from the '80s."
 NME was less positive, saying it "displays the kind of clod-hopping attention-seeking on single 'Get the Party Started' that makes you assume you're listening to a Geri Halliwell record."
 Jason Thompson described this song and praised: "the dance inducing "Get the Party Started".
 Again, even this isn't really in the mold of current dance tracks.
 Instead, it feels more like the kinds of grooves that were coming out in the early Nineties, when alt-rock was influencing the discos as well as the college charts.
 In fact, it sounds a little like Apollo Smile who had an album out back in '91 or so.
 "Get the Party Started" also echoes the good time vibe that other hits like Deee-Lite's "Groove Is in the Heart" had that won over many fans.
 This track should do just the same thing.
 It did for me, anyway."

 Slant Magazine called this song "retro-dipped dance-pop."
 Sputnikmusic marked it as a highlight and added: "It is not all slow and serious going though, as 1st single 'Get The Party Started' proves.
 As the song title suggests, this is the dance-oriented party-starter that the artist's debut album lacked."
 Stylus magazine called the song "near perfection."
+Max Mohenu of Espresso said that the song felt "fun and imaginative, and challenged what it meant to be a successful pop artist who didn't have the Britney Spears look."